timescale/docs/use-timescale/migrate-data/same-db.md

 ## Prerequisites

-Before beginning, make sure you have [installed and set up][install] TimescaleDB within your PostgreSQL instance.
+Before beginning, make sure you have [installed and set up][install] Timescale.

 You also need a table with existing data.
 In this example, the source table is named `old_table`.
 Replace the table name with your actual table name.
 The